This is a Map/Mod Loader for Bloodthief Demo.

 Feel free to help develop the mod loader itself or the mod installer.

-Everything that I made is open source so you're free to do whatever, however Blargis's assets are copyrighted by him.
+Everything that we made here is open source so you're free to do whatever, however Blargis's assets are copyrighted by him.